bitrise-io/devcenter/_articles/reviews/getting-started-with-ionic-cordova-apps.md

    You can do this either on the website UI or with the `codesigndoc` tool itself.

    ![Screenshot](https://yv69yaruhkt48w.preview.forestry.io/img/code-signing/ios-code-signing/provisioning-and-certificate-upload.png)
-4. Make sure you have the `Certificate and profile installer` step in your workflow as this Step can download and install the certificates ton the virtual machine.
+4. Make sure you have the `Certificate and profile installer` step in your workflow as this Step can download and install the certificates on the virtual machine.
 5. Add the `Generate cordova build configuration` step to your Workflow.
 (This step does all the configuration needed for the next step, which is `Cordova Archive` or `Ionic Archive`.)
 It **must come after** the `Certificate and profile installer` step.
 6. Fill in the required input for the step.
 Please note that both the `Code Signing Identity` and the `Provisioning Profile` are required inputs for iOS apps even though they are not marked as such.